-(1) Within fifteen (15) days of: 1) receiving the SRO's decision (if applicable), or 2) agreement of the parties to waive Senior Official Review in grievances that are national in scope, only AFGE or TSA may submit a written request for neutral review with the NRC.
+(1) Within 15 days of: 1) receiving the SRO's decision (if applicable), or 2) agreement of the parties to waive Senior Official Review in grievances that are national in scope, only AFGE or TSA may submit a written request for neutral review with the NRC.
 A BUE on his/her own may not request neutral review.

-(2) The internal grievance process set forth in this handbook must be exhausted by the parties before requesting neutral review (either by a single neutral or a panel of neutrals).
+The internal grievance process set forth in this handbook must be exhausted by the parties before requesting neutral review (either by a single neutral or a panel of neutrals).
 No new allegations may be raised by either party during the neutral review process for which the interest- (if chosen) and rights-based processes have not been exhausted.
+Neutral review may also include review of NRC dismissal determinations.